Testing light-traces-mass in Hubble Frontier Fields Cluster MACS-J0416.1-2403: Results

 Because at magnitudes where $d\log(n[m])/d\log(f)<1$ area dilution wins over flux magnification, magnification bias predicts anti-correlation between cluster mass and background galaxies.
 According to Fig.~\ref{fig:numcount}, $d\log(n[m])/d\log(f)$ becomes shallower than 1 below $m\approx 20$, for both R and Z magnitudes.
 We select two magnitude cuts, $20\!\le\!m\!\le\!24$ and $24\!\le\!m\!\le\!25.5$; we did not use galaxies fainter than 25.5 because beyond this magnitude counts suffer significantly from incompleteness.

 For the $20\!\le\!m\!\le\!24$ cut we expect modest anti-correlation for the R-band, and somewhat larger anti-correlation for the Z-band, because Z-band counts are shallower than those in R-band.
+The same masking procedure was applied to the Z-band for computing the correlation function.
 The computed correlation functions for both bands are shown in violet in the lower middle left and right panels of Fig.~\ref{fig:6panels}.
-Indeed the anti-correlation is stronger with the Z-band galaxies, but the R-band selected galaxies show a slight correlation between \grale~cluster mass and galaxies.
+Indeed, the Z-band galaxies show less correlation than the R-band galaxies.
+However, neither the R-band selected galaxies nor the Z-band selected galaxies show an anti-correlation between \grale~cluster mass and galaxies.
 This might indicate that some of the galaxies in this magnitude range are cluster members, and so the total correlation function signal consists of a superposition of mass clustering with the cluster member galaxies, and magnification bias resulting from the cluster mass lensing background galaxies.

 At fainter galaxy magnitudes, $24\!\le\!m\!\le\!25.5$, we expect that most, if not all galaxies are background to the cluster, and so magnification bias will be the only effect.
-Consistent with this expection we find a strong anti-correlation between cluster mass and cluster galaxies for both Subaru magnitude bands.
+Consistent with this expectation we find a strong anti-correlation between cluster mass and cluster galaxies for both Subaru magnitude bands (we show only R band results here).
 Thus, different magnitude cuts show features that imply that magnification bias exists in MACSJ0416, and so many of the fainter galaxies are significantly background to the cluster.
 Magnification bias is sometimes used to aid mass reconstruction in clusters \citep{ume08,ume15}.

 We note that the (anti-)correlations extend to about $20$\arcsecond, or 100 kpc at the redshift of the cluster (Fig.~\ref{fig:corr}), which is roughly the typical separation between bright, $m\simlt 20$ galaxies, and considerably smaller than the size of the cluster, $120$\arcsecond$\times 50$\arcsecond.